cosmos/cosmos-sdk/x/staking/spec/03_messages.md

     * in this condition `unbondingDelegation` entry will be removed from `unbondingDelegationQueue`.
     * otherwise `unbondingDelegationQueue` will be updated with new `unbondingDelegation` entry balance and initial balance
 * the validator's `DelegatorShares` and the delegation's `Shares` are both increased by the message `Amount`.

+### `MsgTokenizeShares`

+The `MsgTokenizeShares` message is used to create tokenize delegated tokens.
+At execution, the specified amount of delegation disappear from the account and share tokens are provided.
+Share tokens are denominated in the validator and record id of the underlying delegation.

+A user may tokenize some or all of their delegation.

+They will receive shares with the denom of `cosmosvaloper1xxxx/5` where 5 is the record id for the validator operator.

+MsgTokenizeSharesResponse provides the number of tokens generated and their denom.

+This message is expected to fail if:
+- the delegation is a `ValidatorBond` (`ValidatorBond` cannot be tokenized).
+- the the sender is NOT a liquid staking provider and tokenized shares would exceed the global liquid staking cap, the validator liquid staking cap, or the validator bond cap
+- the account has `TokenizeSharesLock` enabled.
+- the account is a `VestingAccount`.
+Users will have to move vested tokens to a new account and endure the unbonding period.
+We view this as an acceptable tradeoff vs. the complex book keeping required to track vested tokens.
+- the delegator has zero delegation.

+When this message is processed the following actions occur:
+- At execution, the specified amount of delegation disappear from the account and share tokens are provided.